SWE-Perf/SWE-Perf/README.md

 Optimizing code performance is paramount in software engineering, yet it remains a largely unexplored frontier for Large Language Models (LLMs).
 While models excel at fixing bugs, their ability to make code faster at a repository-scale is not well understood.

 To address this, we introduce **SWE-Perf**, the first benchmark meticulously designed to evaluate LLMs on performance optimization tasks within genuine, complex **repository contexts**.
 Unlike benchmarks that focus on isolated code snippets, SWE-Perf challenges models to understand and modify **entire codebases**.
 The benchmark comprises **140 instances**, each derived from a real performance-improving pull request on a popular GitHub repository.
-For each instance, a model is provided with the full source code, a specific performance-related test, and the human expert's solution for reference.
+For each instance, a model is provided with the full source code, the target functions, and the human expert's solution for reference.
 The core task is to generate a code patch that reduces the test's execution time without introducing bugs.

 ## How to Evaluate